Study overview

 Job prospects

-The undergraduate bachelor's degree in Applied Business and Media Psychology provides a broad basic qualification in the disciplines of business and media studies and above all a comprehensive knowledge of application-oriented psychology.
+The bachelor's degree in Applied Business and Media Psychology provides a broad basic qualification in the disciplines of business and media studies and above all a comprehensive knowledge of application-oriented psychology.

 This holistic perspective qualifies our future graduates for a variety of fields of activity.
 Our students will later work in areas such as public relations, internal communication, design and conception of media products, online marketing, market research and evaluation, data science, organizational development, human resources, employer branding, change management, leadership and many other positions.
 Not to be forgotten are, among other things, business fields that do not even exist at the present time (keyword human-robot interaction).
 Especially in times of digital change, there is a strong demand for graduates with an interdisciplinary range of skills that make them versatile in companies.